 It’s great to have a rough script in mind before you shoot your video, but don’t feel like you have to stick to every word.
 The most effective videos tend to be more informal, spontaneous, and conversational in tone, whether you’re on video by yourself or in an interview setting.

-FWM has done thousands of videos for lawyers and doctors over the years, and we love the opportunity to introduce new clients to the ins and outs of creating awesome video.
+FWM has done thousands of videos for lawyers and podiatrists over the years, and we love the opportunity to introduce new clients to the ins and outs of creating awesome video.
 If you want to harness the power of video without the hassle of trying to do it on your own, choose one of our on-site video shoot packages, and our experienced team will come to you.

 A Little Bonus Advice About Calls to Action in Your Website Videos